Types of penetration testing

 Best For

-Code review, pre-release audits
+Code review, pre-release audits, blue teaming

-External attacks, red teaming
+External security assessments, red teaming

-Testing from an outsider vs insider perspective
+Testing from an outsider vs insider perspective: A historical emphasis

 There are several kinds of testing—each of which can be performed from an outsider or insider perspective (Palmer, 2001, pp. 777-778):